wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/physics-sim.rst

 Physics Simulation with WPILib
 ==============================

-Because state-space notation allows us to compactly represent the :term:`dynamics <Dynamics>` of :term:`systems <system>`, we can leverage it to provide a backend for simulating physical systems on robots.
+Because state-space notation allows us to compactly represent the :term:`dynamics <dynamics>` of :term:`systems <system>`, we can leverage it to provide a backend for simulating physical systems on robots.
 The goal of these simulators is to simulate the motion of robot mechanisms without modifying existing non-simulation user code.
 The basic flow of such simulators is as follows:

 - In normal user code: